A 4-dimensional light bulb theorem for disks: Computing the Dax invariant

 \begin{example} We showcase our new geometric method for computing the Dax invariant by using it to verify Theorem $4.9$ of Gabai \cite{dave:LBL}, discussed earlier in Example \ref{Delta}.
 For each $g \in \pi_1(X)$, recall that the self-referential homotopy $h_g$ (see Definition \ref{selfref}) from the self-referential disk $D_g$ to the disk $D$ has the Whitney arcs illustrated in both Figures \ref{Dg} and \ref{examplepic}.
 These arcs ``lift" to the double curves of the map $h'_g$ shown on the right of Figure \ref{examplepic}.
 By Theorem \ref{newway}, we can diagramatically compute the Dax invariant $\rm{Dax}(D, D_g)$ from these curves, by calculating $\mathcal C(h_g)$ from Definition \ref{crossingdef}.
 It follows from Figure \ref{examplepic} that $\rm{Dax}(D, D_g)$ is equal to the sum $g + \bar g \in \mathbb{Z}[\pi_1(X) \setminus 1]/\rm{dax}(\pi_3(X))$. \end{example}

 \fig{280}{examplepicture2.png}{ \put(-373,215){``lift"} \put(-280,37){$K$} \put(-3,37){$K$} \put(-395,0){$J$} \put(-120,0){$J$} \put(-475,85){$I$} \put(-200,85){$I$} \put(-250,95){ {$=$}} {The ascending and descending Whitney arcs of the self-referential homotopy $h_g$ (top left), which lift to the double curves of the induced map $h'_g$ (bottom left and right).
-Note from Figure \ref{Dg} that the homotopy class corresponding to each crossing of the double curves, as in Definition \ref{crossingdef}, is equal to $g$ when the ``outer" curve is the overstrand and $g^{-1}$ when the ``inner" curve is the overstrand.
-Therefore, the Dax invariant of $h_g$ is equal to sum of the terms $\pm g^{\pm 1}$ determined by comparing each of the highlighted crossings (those with both strands oriented in the same $K$ direction) to those of Figure \ref{allcrossings}.} }
+Note from Figure \ref{Dg} that the homotopy class corresponding to each crossing of the double curves, as in Definition \ref{crossingdef}, is equal to $g$ when the ``outer" curve is the overstrand and $\bar{g}$ when the ``inner" curve is the overstrand.
+Therefore, the Dax invariant of $h_g$ in this case is equal to sum $g + \bar{g}$ whose terms are determined by comparing each of the highlighted crossings (those with both strands oriented in the same $K$ direction) to those of Figure \ref{allcrossings}.} }